 Pick something by Shakespeare.
 Or maybe something philosophical like Waiting for Godot.
 Give everyone a part to play, whether on or off stage.
 Stage the event in your, again, you guess it, front or back yard.
 Invite the neighbors to witness your summer production.
 Bask in their cheers and applause.

 We humans can adapt to our circumstances.
-When life gives us lemons,we make lemonade.
+When life gives us lemons, we make lemonade (find the recipe on allrecipes.com).
 For example, while the world’s current state of affairs is far from ideal, we make do of the situation and explore means to thrive.
 And we can’t separate fun and enjoyment from thriving.
 There’s no point sulking just because everything’s gone topsy-turvy.
 Learn how to take control and be merry.

 So come summertime, follow any or all of the recommendations we listed above.
-With a little creativity and imagination, you can come up with other ideas too.
-Share them with us and the rest of our readers.
+With a little creativity and imagination, you can also come up with other ideas.
+Share them with the rest of our readers and us.
 We’re all in this together.